MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-ios-simulator.md

 There are two ways to list the simulators and their device identifiers:

 1. The first way to identify available simulators is to start up Terminal and type `xcrun instruments -s devices`.
-This will display a list of known devices, similar to the following:
+The following output will display a list of known devices:

    ```bash
    $ xcrun instruments -s devices